limeade23/2019-2-Microprocesser-Project/README.md

 first codes

-but professor does not love using only python so remake it with c and cpp
+but professor does not love using only python so refactoring with c and cpp